mbelsis/PrivacyChatBox/docs/Database.md

 COMMENT ON COLUMN settings.llm_provider IS 'openai, claude, gemini, local';
 COMMENT ON COLUMN settings.scan_level IS 'standard, strict';
 COMMENT ON COLUMN settings.ms_dlp_sensitivity_threshold IS 'general, internal, confidential, highly_confidential, secret, top_secret';
+COMMENT ON COLUMN settings.local_model_context_size IS 'Context window size for local LLM in tokens';
+COMMENT ON COLUMN settings.local_model_gpu_layers IS 'Number of layers to offload to GPU, -1 means all available';
+COMMENT ON COLUMN settings.local_model_temperature IS 'Temperature setting for local model generation (0.0 to 2.0)';
 ```

 ### Conversations Table